- Elite-level members receive bonus points and discounts

 Opinions and ratings are our own.
 This content is not provided, commissioned or endorsed by any issuer.
 Some offers are from WalletHub partners.

-There is only one Choice Privileges credit card, the Choice Credit Card, as of January 2021.
+There is only one Choice Privileges credit card, the Choice Credit Card.
 Applying for this credit card is worth considering if you have good credit or better and stay at hotels in the Choice portfolio often.
 The following table shows how this card matches up against cards from other top hotels.

 Choice Privileges Credit Card vs. Competitors’ Cards: